Altariarite/plfa.github.io/pdf/README.md

 Then, running `make pdf` from the parent directory should be sufficient to compile the book.
 The book will be generated in this folder as `plfa.pdf`.

+Alternatively, makefile in this directory provide these options:

 ```make
 all                      # Build plfa.pdf (can also run from the parent as "make pdf")
 plfa-sample.pdf          # Build a shrinked version of the book for testing